-This immortal jellyfish can live forever — and scientists are working to see if they can apply its properties to people.
+Known as the immortal jellyfish, Turritopsis Dohrnii's can live forever — and scientists are working to see if they can apply its properties to humans.

 A fountain of youth exists, and a tiny species of jellyfish can be found swimming around in its eternal waters.

 Well, not exactly.
 An invertebrate capable of immortality does exist, but it doesn’t achieve endless life via its swimming location but instead through its unique biological make-up.

 Found in the waters of both the Mediterranean Sea and Japan, a tiny invertebrate called Turritopsis dohrnii is the only animal known to be biologically capable of reverting back to sexual immaturity after reaching adulthood.
 As there is no limit to the number of times it reverts back to a near-infant state, it can conceivably repeat the process forever, rendering it immortal.

 Formerly known as Turritopsis nutricula, scientists first discovered the immortal jellyfish in 1883, when they found it swimming in the warm waters of the Mediterranean.

 But it would take another century for scientists to discover the species’ unique abilities — and to discover that the immortal jellyfish’s long life wasn’t some otherworldly blessing, but an attempt to save itself from the dangers of the deep sea.